s7techlab/cckit/examples/fabcar/README.md

-Fabcar S7Techlab Chaincode (FS7) has four entities: Maker, Car, Owner and Detail.
+Fabcar CCkit Chaincode (FCk) has four entities: Maker, Car, Owner and Detail.
-FS7 has some difference from FHF:
+FCk has some difference from FHF:
-1) FS7 gateway was generated with proto
+1) FCk gateway was generated with proto
 2) You can not create car at once, because before car's maker have to be created and put at BC state.
    Use method 'CreateMaker', payload example:
 ```json